Nissan Pathfinder: Year-to-year changes

 The Terrano Regulus was updated in February 1999.
 The interior design was revised, while the old QD32ETi overhead valve turbodiesel was replaced with the new DOHC, 16-valve ZD30DDTi unit.
 The VG33E engine continued unchanged, but with the added option of two-wheel-drive.

-The QX4 received its first major update in March 2000, as an early introduction for model year 2001.
+The QX4 received its first major update in March 2000, as an early 2001 model.
 The biggest change was the new VQ series V6 engine (also later seen in the G35 and FX35), increasing its power from a relatively low 168 to 240 hp.
 The displacement went from 3.3 L to 3.5 L. The timing belt was replaced with a timing chain and the ignition distributor was replaced with an individual coil ignition system.
 The revised version was introduced at the same price as the earlier model, in spite of the extra power and other improvements.

 This facelift also gave the QX4 an updated exterior and interior body style, including a new grille and bumpers, reworked Xenon HID headlamps and redesigned taillights, a new dash with integrated analog clock, and 17 in alloy wheels.
 Also, a rear-wheel drive QX4 model was added (1997 through 2000 were only available in 4WD).

 The Terrano Regulus continued to use the VG33E engine (and the 3-litre turbodiesel inline-four), although the short-lived V6 2WD option was discontinued again in September 2001, along with some minor changes.

 2002 Infiniti QX: Cruise control designed to maintain a set distance from other traffic was the main addition for 2002.
 The QX4 shared Nissan's Intelligent Cruise Control with Infiniti's flagship Q45 sedan.
 Employing laser sensors, the system was designed to automatically speed or slow the QX4 to keep it a constant distance from cars ahead.
 Also new for 2002 was a revised audio system, plus audio controls for the available leather/wood steering wheel.
 The optional rear-seat video entertainment system offered a choice of VCR or DVD player.
 The Japanese-market Terrano Regulus was discontinued in August 2002.

 2003 Infiniti QX: Additional standard equipment for 2003 included curtain-type side airbags, available for the first time.
 New standard equipment that had previously been part of the Premium Package included 17-inch wheels, a driver-seat memory system, and a leather/woodgrain steering wheel with audio controls.
 Options included heated front/rear seats and a videotape or DVD rear-seat entertainment system.
 A power moonroof that came standard.

 The QX4 was discontinued in 2003, and its position in price was taken by the FX35/45 crossover SUV.
 The last QX4 was manufactured during November 2002.
 The QX4 was succeeded by the larger QX56 in 2004.